rust-lang/lang-team/src/membership.md

 * Does this person have an **overall desire to improve the language**, rather than a strong interest in some particular domain?
     * Everyone have preferences, but members are responsible for balancing a wide array of interests.
 Someone with very specialized interest may be a better choice for a lang team advisor.

-Keep in mind that qualifications are not a checklist and membership decisions are ultimately made on a case-by-case basis. **If you are interested in joining the lang team, we recommend you out to the lead(s) to talk about the path forward.**
+Keep in mind that qualifications are not a checklist and membership decisions are ultimately made on a case-by-case basis. **If you are interested in joining the lang team, we recommend you reach out to the lead(s) to talk about the path forward.**